newrelic/go-agent/GUIDE.md

 * [Attributes](#attributes)
 * [Request Queuing](#request-queuing)

+## Beta

+During the beta period, a beta token is required.
+To obtain a token:
+1. Agree to the click-through [Beta Agreement](http://goo.gl/forms/Rcv1b10Qvt1ENLlr1)
+2. Once your account is approved, we will email you a beta token, usually within the same business day.
+3. Add the beta token to your config (see below for details).

 ## Installation

 Installing the Go Agent is the same as installing any other Go library.
 The